Degree type(s): Bachelor's

 The University of Mary is proud to offer the online bachelor of science in Respiratory Therapy for Registered Respiratory Therapists (RRTs).
 Our exclusively online RRT to BSRT program means you can earn your degree from any location and take classes that fit your schedule.
 This program is specifically designed for students who hold an associate degree in Respiratory Therapy and want to earn a bachelor of science degree in Respiratory Therapy (BSRT).

 At Mary, our Respiratory Therapy program is designed to help respiratory therapists advance and expand the respiratory therapy profession through continued education.
 We are an accredited university located in Bismarck, North Dakota.

 Healthcare organizations increasingly set higher standards for respiratory therapists, including the ability to work with more independence in patient care settings.
 The goal is to ensure safe and effective respiratory care.
 Our program aims to advance your skills in order for you to succeed in any healthcare setting.

 Online Respiratory Therapy Degree Program Highlights

-The University of Mary is an accredited, Catholic university that has offered nursing and other healthcare degrees for decades.
+The University of Mary is an accredited, Catholic university that has offered respiratory therapy, nursing and other healthcare degrees for decades.

 With a solid foundation of on-campus degree programs, the University of Mary is pleased to add this online respiratory therapy bachelor’s degree program.